 Cave Lake’s “Blue” backcountry riding

 After climbing some 1,500 feet, hydrate and adjust your pads.
 Twisted Pines circles around the backside of the hill along narrow and loose trails to the front side where the trail widens.
-The descent has a few sharp switchbacks and a blind drop that force you to throttle your speed.
-But the 4 mile descent is fun for both beginners and experienced riders.
+The descent has a few sharp switchbacks and a blind drop that forces you to throttle your speed.
+But the 4-mile descent is fun for both beginners and experienced riders.